PHY3009/assignment_8/instructions.md

 **Option 2: Clean up one of my datasets**

 	a.
-Load [this]() dataset into an iPython notebook.
+Load [this](https://github.com/PHY3009/assignment_8/blob/master/merged.dat) worm tracker dataset into an iPython notebook.

 	b.
-In a markdown cell in the notebook clearly explain the problem with the dataset and how you could solve it with regular expressions.
+In a markdown cell in the notebook clearly explain the problem with the dataset (hint: look at the first column) and how you could solve it with regular expressions.

 	c.
 Use regular expressions in Python to solve the problem.